StevenBlack/rhosts/README.md

 Options:
   -m, --main <MAINHOSTS>        The main hosts file, the basis for comparison [default: base] -c, --compare <COMPAREHOSTS>  The hosts file to compare to mainhosts
-      --ip <IPLOCALHOST>        The ip address to use when listing hosts [default: 0.0.0.0] -d, --default_hosts           Add default hosts to when listing hosts The default hosts will be placed at the top of hosts lists
+      --isolate <ISOLATE>       The hosts list to isolate and compare to mainhosts --ip <IPLOCALHOST>        The ip address to use when listing hosts [default: 0.0.0.0] -d, --default_hosts           Add default hosts for when listing hosts.
+The default hosts will be placed at the top of hosts lists
   -s, --sort                    Sort the domains.
 The sort order is domain, tdl, subdomain1, subdomain2, etc -o, --output <OUTPUT>         The output file.
 By default, output is to std out -p, --plain                   Plain listing - domains only, without addresses, when listing domains -q, --quiet                   Quiet, terse output mode.
 Outputs the number of domains only
-      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -r, --rootdomains
-  -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30]
-      --skipheaders             Omit the file comment headers in output
+      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -r, --rootdomains             List of root domains and their tally -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30] --skipheaders             Omit the file comment headers in output